Each campus at the University of Minnesota has an official survey template in the Qualtrics survey tool.

 - Students may not use any University branded templates unless the survey is sponsored by a registered student organization.
 Individual students may use one of the generic templates (see “Generic templates” below).

 Official, branded survey templates cannot be used for personal purposes.
 Generic templates should not be used to create official-looking University templates.

 Access the survey templates by going into the “Look & Feel” section of your survey (you must create a new survey or go into an existing one to find this section).

 On the “Look & Feel” screen, you will see a box in the upper left corner showing the templates.
-When you start a new survey, the template will default to the generic U of M (Twin Cities) campus survey template.
-To change templates, simply click on the words “University of Minnesota” at the bottom of the template box.
-Survey templates for use by faculty and staff on specific campuses, as well as the student organization template using only the Block M, will appear.
+When you start a new survey, the template will default to the generic static UMN Systemwide campus survey template.
+We recommend choosing a template for your campus from the new Dynamic Themes section.
+Student organizations can only use the Block M template.

 Click on the survey template you’d like to use; it will be applied to all pages of your survey.